wangtt03/EduBlocks/README.md

 Developer Instructions
 ----------------------

+NOTE: Windows users will need to enable symbolic link support before they attempt to clone the repository!

 ### Dependencies

-Install Node.JS 6+ using the appropriate installer for your platform
+Install Node.JS 6.10.2 using the appropriate installer for your platform.
+For Linux and Mac OS X (and also Bash on Windows), we recommend using NVM for this.

 Install Yarn:

     npm --global install yarn

-### Running Server and Client in developer mode
+### Running Server and Client locally in developer mode on your PC

-To run the server and client in desktop in developer mode:
+Developer mode allows you to run EduBlocks on your PC and watch for live code changes for developer convenience.

+Open two terminal windows/tabs.

+In the first terminal, run the UI watcher:

+    cd ui
+    yarn
+    yarn run watch

+In the second terminal, run the server:

     cd server
-    yarn install
+    yarn
-    yarn run debug
+    yarn run watch

 EduBlocks UI will now be available at http://localhost:8081/